VKCOM/vkompose/README.md

         // or
         logger {
             logModifierChanges = true // true by default since 0.5.0
-            logFunctionChanges = true // false by default. log when function arguments of composable function are changed }
+            logFunctionChanges = true // true by default since 0.5.0. log when function arguments (like lambdas or function references) of composable function are changed
+        }
     }